Graph

 • Increased risk of kidney or testicular cancer

-Where are PFAs?
+Where are PFAS?

 • They are dispersed via air, soil and water